Inviting Your Bot to Your Server

 Click Invite Link

-Tip: You must be logged in to Discord in your browser
+Log in to Discord in your browser first.

 3